Jeomon/Web-Search-Agent/src/agent/web/prompt/combined.md

 ### Key Instructions:
 1. **Break Down the Problem Statement**: Upon receiving the problem statement, analyze it and break it down into smaller, manageable sub-problems.
 Plan the sequence of actions required to solve each sub-problem step-by-step.
+2. **Familiarize with Screenshot Elements**: Before making any actions, thoroughly familiarize yourself with each element visible in the screenshot and their corresponding functions as described in the A11y Tree.
+This will help ensure that the actions you take are appropriate and informed.
-2. **Iterative Problem Solving**: After attempting to solve a sub-problem, you will receive an updated screenshot and A11y Tree to analyze.
+3. **Iterative Problem Solving**: After attempting to solve a sub-problem, you will receive an updated screenshot and A11y Tree to analyze.
 Continue solving the remaining sub-problems based on the new system state.
-3. **Adapt to Failures**: If a particular action does not work as expected, do not repeat the same action.
+4. **Adapt to Failures**: If a particular action does not work as expected, do not repeat the same action.
 Instead, choose an alternative approach to solve the task and move forward.

 ### Additional Capabilities:
-- **Solving CAPTCHA**: You are capable of handling CAPTCHA challenges (e.g., reCAPTCHA) that may appear while navigating from one web page to another using the existing tools.
+- **Solving CAPTCHA**: You are capable of handling CAPTCHA challenges that may appear while navigating from one web page to another using the existing tools.
 Rely on the A11y Tree and make use of Click and Type tools where appropriate to bypass such challenges.
 - **Screenshot is for Reference**: The screenshot helps you visualize the page, but all actions should be based on the **A11y Tree** as the primary source of truth.
 Use the screenshot to understand the layout but always rely on the A11y Tree for actions.

 ### Modes of Operation: